The future of agriculture and algaculture

 Microalgae is the base of the marine food pyramid and is vital for many species.
 VAXA is growing algae for two market segments, the burgeoning supplement market for humans, a more environmentally friendly aquaculture feed.
 For humans, algae are rich in protein, Omega-3, Omega-7, antioxidants, and vitamins.
 In contrast to other plant-based sources such as soy, it has a complete essential amino acid profile and is loaded with phytonutrients.
 Algae is already a popular super-food additive and is often taken in pill or powdered form and is incorporated into meat substitutes.
 Grown indoors under controlled conditions with geothermal CO2, the algae are not subject to weather, pests, or disease risks.
 Additionally, they grow ten times faster than terrestrial plants and are harvested continuously, not seasonally.

 For fish, VAXA provides a consistent year-round supply of live algae for hatcheries and aquaculture.
 Microalgae is essential for healthy fish development, improving immune systems, and boosting Omega-3 at critical points in their growth with no antibiotics or pesticides.
 In trials, fish in aquafarms fed with VAXA microalgae have twice the survival rate and reduced deformities, making the most of resources with less waste.
-Not to mention dramatic inefficiencies of converting other animal proteins into feed.
+Not to mention dramatic inefficiencies in converting other animal proteins into feed.
 More efficient aquaculture will also relieve the overfishing of wild stocks.

-But it is the environmental benefits of replacing or supplementing traditional food crops with microalgae that will make the most significant difference to our lives and the planet.
+But it is the environmental benefits of replacing or supplementing traditional food crops with microalgae will make the most significant difference to our lives and the planet.
 Suppose VAXA can develop more algae-based feeds for fish, humans, and livestock animal feed.
 In that case, the process could rapidly diminish deforestation by making it uneconomical to convert forests to feed crops.
 By growing algae in controlled conditions, yields are exponentially better using far fewer resources.
 Protein and nutrients are more efficiently consumed, with no harmful chemicals.
 It completely bypasses the ecological but inefficient order of growing food to convert into animal protein feed.

 It is easy to imagine a science-fiction-like diet consisting only of vibrant green algae power drinks in the future.
 However, it is much more likely that algae will supplement our diets in a complex nutritional chain in hundreds of ways for the better.